FourthState/plasma-mvp-sidechain/docs/example.md

 Things to keep in mind:
 - You can change `timeout_commit` in config.toml to slow down block time.
 - go install `plasmacli` and `plasmad` when updating to newer versions
 - Use `plasmad unsafe-reset-all` if you encounter an unexpected error.
-If the error persists open an issue
+If the error persists open an issue.

 ## Generating Keys ##